Mechasparrow/mechasparrow.github.io/_posts/2018/2018-09-29-The-Balance-Of-Commitments.markdown

 Don't be afraid to cut away these extraneous commitments.
 You can always come back to things when you feel like you can actually balance them.

-Commitments cant be balanced in the first place if you don't have the time to plan and organize in the first place.
+Commitments can't be balanced in the first place if you don't have the time to plan and organize in the first place.

-In that case, set aside at least a hour a week to look at all your commitments and plan things around accordingly.
+In that case, set aside at least an hour a week to look at all your commitments and plan things around accordingly.
 A schedule helps.

 So that's that.